-Between spring and autumn, thousands of sea birds such as Bulwer's petrels and Cory's shearwaters come to Desertas to nest.
-A small, endangered population of Desertas petrels, a species endemic to the islands, also breeds on Bugio.
-"As the species only lays one egg, we carefully monitor their population annually," says Alves, and adds: "Bugio is free of rats, rabbits and goats because they were never introduced there.
+Between spring and autumn, thousands of sea birds such as Cory's shearwaters come to Desertas to nest.
+A small, endangered population of Desertas petrels, a species endemic to the islands, furthermore breeds on Bugio.
+"As the species only lays one egg, we carefully monitor their population annually," says Alves and adds: "Bugio is free of rats, rabbits and goats because they were never introduced there.
 That's why the seabird population is quite healthy on that island.
 On Deserta Grande, the resident goats would eat the seabirds and their chicks."

-Even though there are no permanent settlements on the Desertas Islands, people have tried to make use of them throughout the past few centuries.
+Even though there are no permanent settlements on the Desertas Islands, people have tried to make use of them throughout the last few centuries.
 During World War II, four watch posts were built to monitor enemy ships which were later used by whale hunters to spot cetaceans.
 In 1959 and 1961 two lighthouses were built respectively on Ilhéu Chão and Bugio.
 From the 15th until the 19th century, birds, rabbits, and goats were introduced to the island by passing seamen to provide fresh food.
 The impact of that time can still be seen today: Small cisterns and remnants of shelters are located on top of Deserta Grande, and goats have survived in the treacherous terrain to this day.
-Despite numerous controversial kill campaigns, the goats were able to hide away from humans in nooks and crannies in the steep rock faces of Deserta Grande.
+Despite numerous controversial kill campaigns, the goats were able to hide away from humans in the steep rock faces of Deserta Grande.

-As we circumnavigate the three volcanic islands, we scan the water and beaches for signs of the monk seals - to no avail.
-Having spotted a monk seal so close to shore on a busy Madeiran beach just a few days earlier, I wonder where they might now be hiding.

-With the species having almost been hunted to extinction, much of their natural habitat now occupied by humankind, the remaining few found refuge in and around the rugged and remote Desertas Islands.
-Here, the population has slowly recovered, thanks to effective protections and committed wardens.
-But as with many conservation initiatives, 'mission complete' remains some way off.
-For the wardens on these windswept rock, the work goes on.
-1
+As we circumnavigate the three volcanic islands, we're scanning the water and beaches for signs of the monk seals - still to no avail.
+Considering we spotted a monk seal so close to shore on a busy Madeira beach just a few days earlier, I can't help but wonder where they hide away from us.
+For me, it represents a perfect circle.
+After the seals have almost been hunted to extinction on Madeira and their natural habitat was occupied by man, they found a small refuge in the Desertas Islands in the middle of the Atlantic Ocean.
+Here, the population has been able to recover slightly in recent years, but can we keep human impacts in one of the last strongholds of Mediterranean monk seals at bay to protect them in the long-term?